 run the show

-- informal Dominate or be in charge of an undertaking or area of activity: you’re running the show—what do we do now?More example sentences
+- informal Dominate or be in charge of a project, undertaking, or domain.More example sentences

 - I suppose some European countries might have been prepared to undertake this adventure if Washington had not been running the show.